LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-constraints.md

 * **Recommendation-Minimal-Network**: It is OK to use a reliable public API %%e.g., Google search%% but we recommend that you have a fallback mechanism (e.g., able to load data using a data file if the network is down). %%**Reason:** During the mass peer-testing session the network access can be intermittent due to high load.
 If your feature cannot be tested due to lack of Internet, that will have to be counted as a major bug, to be fair to those whose app is being tested and bugs found being penalized.%%<br>

-  ==If you use NUS data== (e.g., scrape data from an NUS website), please work with [NUS IT](https://nusit.nus.edu.sg/contact-us/) directly to get their approval first.
-Even well-intentioned use of NUS data without approval can get you into serious trouble (has happened before).
-The teaching team will not be able to get approval for you as the use of NUS data is not a module requirement.
+* **Recommendation-NUS-data**: If you use NUS data (e.g., scrape data from an NUS website), please work with [NUS IT](https://nusit.nus.edu.sg/contact-us/) directly to get their approval first.
+Even well-intentioned use of NUS data without approval can get you into serious trouble (has happened before). ==*The teaching team will not be able to get approval for you as the use of NUS data is not a module requirement*==.

 * **Recommendation-Testability**: Avoid implementing hard-to-test (both for manual testing as well as automated testing) features or features that make your product hard-to-test. %%Reason: _testability_ is a grading criterion.
 If you choose to implement such a feature, you will need to spend an extra effort to reach an acceptable level of testability.%%
   Here are some examples of features that are hard-to-test: